RedHatEMEA/aws-ose3/README.md

    * `docs/labels.pdf` contains the labels - print (make sure scaling is turned off) on Avery 7163 A4 laser labels

+## Clean up

+You can clean up using aws api and the RunName tag that was generated and set on each instance as part of the start script.

+   * Running the following replacing xxxxxx with the RunName `aws ec2 terminate-instances --instance-ids $(aws ec2 describe-instances --filter="Name=tag:RunName,Values=xxxxxxx" --query Reservations[].Instances[].InstanceId --output text)`

 ## Authors

 * Jim Minter